mshea/lazy_gm_tools/README.md

 **Forge of Foes Stats for Espanso (forge_of_foes_for_espanso.yml)**.
 A set of YAML instructions compatible with [espanso](https://espanso.org/).

+**Markdown to PDF**.
+This directory contains a shell script, a latex template, and instructions for setting up a Mac automator application to generate a PDF from a markdown file.
+I use this with my session notes in Obsidian which I can then print and use at the table in my physical three-ring notebook.

 All of these fine tools are made possible by the generous support of the [Sly Flourish Patreon](https://www.patreon.com/slyflourish).
 If you are not a patron, please consider joining!